 Jaco

-Jaco Beach, Costa Rica’s popular resort town is the next stop for backpackers in Costa Rica.
-Here you’ll find lots of waterfalls, great beaches for surfing, and even some Nature Reserves where you can spot lots of unique animals, including the Scarlet Macaws, as well as other creatures like monkeys, frogs, and snakes.
+Jaco Beach, Costa Rica’s popular resort town, is the next stop for backpackers in Costa Rica.
+Here, you’ll find lots of waterfalls, perfect surf beaches, and even some Nature Reserves where you can spot lots of unique animals, including the Scarlet Macaws, as well as other creatures like monkeys, frogs, and snakes.

 Jaco also has lots of party venues, bars, clubs, and even a casino.
 You can party all night if that’s what you want to do.

 If you keep going up the coast from Barranca, you’ll eventually arrive in a small sandbar called Puntarenas (just like the province).
 This cute port town is about four blocks wide at its widest point.
-There are several restaurants on the beach, but it mostly consists of local houses as well as cheap accommodations.
+There are several restaurants on the beach, but they mostly consist of local houses and cheap accommodations.

 This small sandbar acts as a vital link offering ferry transfers to the Nicoya Peninsula, where most backpackers head next.